JulianBarraganG/nvim-config/README.md

 This method ensures that you can test the new configuration while preserving your old setup.

-## Installing Copilot
+## Some Notes on Copilot
-I personally use Copilot for coding, but it is not included in this public repo.
+I have Copilot set up, but currently I only use it for documentation generation.
+I've enabled a keybinding to turn Copilot on and off.
+You may want to remove this if you don't use Copilot.
 To install Copilot, follow the instructions at [copilot.vim](https://github.com/github/copilot.vim).
 Make sure to have Node.js and the required version of Neovim installed.